mathewgomas-alfred/mathewgomas.io/reference_manual/krita_4_preset_bundle.rst

 Inking
 ------

 For the black & white illustrator or the comic artist.
-The Inking brushes help you produce line-art and high contrast illustrations.
+The Inking brushes help you produce line art and high contrast illustrations.

 * Ink Precision: A thin line designed to take notes or draw tiny lines or details.
 * Ink Fineliner: A preset with a regular width to trace panels, technical details, or buildings.
 * Ink GPen: A preset with a dynamic on size to ink smoothly.
 * Ink Pen Rough: A preset for inking with a focus on having a realistic ink line with irregularities (texture of the paper, fiber of paper absorption).
 * Ink Brush Rough: A brush for inking with also a focus on getting the delicate paper texture appearing at low pressure, as if the brush slightly touch paper.
-* Ink Sumi-e : A brush with abilities at revealing the thin texture of each bristles, making the line highly expressive.
+* Ink Sumi-e: A brush with abilities at revealing the thin texture of each bristles, making the line highly expressive.

 .. image:: /images/en/Krita4_d-brush-family.jpg